pivotal/docs-tap/learning-center/portal-rest-api/session-management.md

 If the workshop session is not activated, which confirms allocation of the session, the session is deleted after 60 seconds.

 When a user is redirected back to the URL for the index page, a query string parameter is supplied to give the reason the user is being returned.
-This can be used to display a banner or other indication as to why the user was returned.
+You can use this to display a banner or other indication as to why the user was returned.

 The name of the query string parameter is `notification` and the possible values are: